projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

 ## Which Approach is Right?

-This basically dependends on *why* the user is building the image.
+The approach to building images depends on *why* the user is building the image.

 ### Prototyping and Troubleshooting

 If prototyping and trouble shooting then the user probably wants to do an interactive, "*inside the container*" approach.
-Using this apprach the user can take notes of the history of commands used that make sense and what external files may be missing or need changes.
+Using this approach the user can take notes of the history of commands used that make sense and what external files may be missing or need changes.
 These can be ADDed to the Dockerfile.

 ### Complete Satisfactory Single Build

-If the user is satisfied with a specific image that has been build using the interactive approach and they believe it might be reused elsewhere, then it is reocommeded to use the single Dockerfile approach that builds it all in one build.
+If the user is satisfied with a specific image that has been build using the interactive approach and they believe it might be reused elsewhere, then it is recommended to use the single Dockerfile approach that builds it all in one build.

-## File System Considerations
+## Filesystem Considerations

 Now that you understand how Docker layers images, it raises some questions on how best to deploy Docker in your environment.
 Docker supports several different file system formats.
 How these work and which one you choose for all or part of your deployment will greatly effect your performance and efficiency.

-For information and recommendations on file systems please see [Docker and Filesystems](http://www.projectatomic.io/docs/filesystems/)
+For information and recommendations on supported filesystems please see [Supported Filesystems](http://www.projectatomic.io/docs/filesystems/).

-In many use cases it is beneficial to attach and mount a separate file system for Docker's use.
+In many use cases it is beneficial to attach and mount a separate filesystem for Docker's use.
 This file system will be mounted on /dev/lib/docker.
-For information on how to mount /var/lib/docker on a separate file system see [Storage Reccomendations](http://www.projectatomic.io/docs/docker-storage-recommendation/)
+For information on how to mount /var/lib/docker on a separate file system see [Setting Up Storage](http://www.projectatomic.io/docs/docker-storage-recommendation/).